 Designer: Alessandro Michele

-Introduction: This textured, tiger head closured structured bag introduced in brand’s Fall/Winter 2015 collection, called as the Dionysus bag which has become one of Gucci’s most loved handbags.
+Introduction: This textured, tiger head-closed structured bag was introduced in the brand’s Fall/Winter 2015 collection, called the Dionysus bag which has become one of Gucci’s most loved handbags.

 Backstory: The details are inspired by the Greek god Dionysus; according to a myth, he is said to have crossed the Tigris River on a tiger sent by Zeus.